jm379/blog/posts/1-extending-ruby.md

 represents a progressively smaller contribution to the total.
 The Leibniz formula is very straightforward to understand and implement, but its convergence is extremely slow.
 It requires an enormous amount of terms to calculate a decent amount of decimal places of *π* accurately.
-Here is an implementation of the formula in Ruby
+Here's an implementation of the formula in Ruby

 ```ruby
 # leibniz.rb